guixianjin/New-loss-functions/README.md

-# New-loss-functions-for-effectively-learning-from-biased-data
+# New-loss-functions-for-learning-from-biased-data
-This file is used to record new loss functions for effectively learning from biased data.
+This file is used to record new loss functions for learning from biased data.

 + #####  ArXiv-19 IMAE
 + #####  NIPS-18 Generalized cross entropy $\mathcal{L}_q$